schollenberger/lamp-sensor-readings/README.md

     </html>
     ```

-  From this output extract the session ID and store it in an environment
+  - From this output extract the session ID and store it in an environment
     variable.
-  Example:
     ```
     export curl_session="PHPSESSID=p0iiiqdeo73c4f1lca1rd7l99n"
     ```

-  With this session login into the Web App (this time without verbose):
+  - With this session login into the Web App (this time without verbose):
     ```
     $ curl  -b $curl_session -d "username=Test User1" http://localhost
     <html>